What Does It Mean To Be An Artist?

 Therefore, he attended a technical school in Brussels, Belgium where he learned the basic theory.
 After leaving school, he returned to his father's house in the country.
 Here, he honed his skill in painting landscapes and interpreting human experience through art.

 Van Gogh produced more than 2,100 artworks over ten years only!
-Among them are 850 oil paintings and more than 1,300 watercolors, and this is a large number that many artists today fear to reach, but unfortunately, although Van Gogh's paintings are now sold for millions of dollars, he only sold one of them.
+Among them are 850 oil paintings and more than 1,300 watercolors, and this is a large number that many artists today fear to reach, unfortunately, although Van Gogh's paintings are now sold for millions of dollars, he only sold one of them.

 Claude Monet was a French landscape painter; he was born on 14 November 1840 in Paris, France, and died on 5 December 1926, in Giverny.
 He has a great impact on art, as he is the founder of impressionist painting and is seen as a key precursor to modernism, especially, in his trials to paint nature as he perceived it.